 But social conflict isn’t another mess to clean up, another antic our kids have gotten themselves into.
 They’re still learning about our world and the ways we conduct ourselves among others.

 Teach your children at an early age how to acknowledge their emotions.
 Show them how to interact with other kids and handle peer rejection.
 In doing so, he can navigate social conflicts, without always relying on adult intervention.

 After all, a squabble at the park isn’t nearly the emergency that we sometimes make it out to be.

 Get more tips:

-- How to Encourage Siblings to Get Along from a Young Age
+- How to Encourage Siblings to Get Along (Even from a Young Age)

-- 6 Mistakes Parents Make When Socializing Your Child
+- 6 Mistakes to Avoid When Socializing Your Child